 Central Illinois towns

-As social history, Paul Angle’s Here I Have Lived: A History of Lincoln's Springfield, 1821–1865 and Benjamin Thomas’ Lincoln’s New Salem, mentioned above, have been rendered incomplete by subsequent research, but it remains valuable to anyone wanting to know something of the social and political context of Lincoln’s life.
+As social history, Paul Angle’s Here I Have Lived: A History of Lincoln's Springfield, 1821–1865 and Benjamin Thomas’s Lincoln's New Salem have been rendered incomplete by subsequent research, but each remains valuable to anyone wanting to know something of the social and political context of Lincoln’s life.